fraunhofer-iais/rennet/README.md

 Until this library/package does not have a proper `setup.py`, an easy way to use it would be to add the root of the local copy of this repository to your `PYTHONPATH` variable.
 Then you will be able to access the stuff in this library as any other Python library's stuff.
 Refer to [rennet-x](https://bitbucket.org/nm-rennet/rennet-x) for inspirations.

-## NOTE: Things are changing fast.
-This is not even v1.

 It is likely that many things will not be working as is in [rennet-x](https://bitbucket.org/nm-rennet/rennet-x).